-- 1. Uniforms are checked every day by the Class/Homeroom Teacher. - 2.
-If a student's uniform is incorrect, the teacher will have a pedagogical discussion with the student.
+1. Uniforms are checked every day by the class/homeroom/subject teacher.

+- 2. If a student's uniform is incorrect, the teacher will have a pedagogical discussion with the student.
 Parents are notified about the issue. - 3.
 If the student has an incorrect uniform again, he/she will be sent home to get the missing/correct uniform. - 4.
-If the student continues to wear an incorrect uniform and has been sent home 3 additional times a meeting with the student, parents, and Class Teacher/Homeroom Teacher will be arranged, where an Action Plan will be written and signed. - 5.
-If the student continues to neglect the uniform policy (5 additional times), a meeting with the student, parents, Class Teacher/Homeroom Teacher, and Vice Principal will be arranged, and a Conditional Agreement will be written and signed. - 6.
+If the student continues to wear an incorrect uniform and has been sent home three additional times, a meeting with the student, parents, and class/homeroom teacher will be arranged, where an action plan will be written and signed. - If the student continues to neglect the uniform policy five additional times, a meeting with the student, parents, class/homeroom teacher, and vice principal will be arranged, and a conditional agreement will be written and signed. - 6.
 For further cases of uniform policy violations, the student may not be offered a place at the school for the next academic year.